 Centre of Scotland and birthplace of Pontius Pilate?

-Fortingall is located in the central part of Scotland and to some this location is not just geographical but also spiritual centre of Scotland.
+Fortingall is located in the central part of Scotland and to some, this location is not just geographical but also the spiritual center of Scotland.

 There has originated also a legend that here was born Pontius Pilate… that he was even born under the canopy of Fortingall Yew and played here as a child.
 This sounds unlikely but we may never find out the truth.

 It is very complicated to find out the true age of old yews.
 The tree often does not have a set of concentric rings but rather a chaotic congregation where at some periods wood has been growing in one side and at some – in another side.

 As the tree grows really old, the heart gets rotten by fungi – thus eliminating the last chance to determine the exact age.